zenhack/haskell-capnp/cmd/capnpc-haskell/README.md

     impedence mismatch.
 The hierarchical structure is recoverable, as the names themselves encode the structure; see `IR.Name`.
-  * Unions are now represented more cleanly as sums, rather than being mixied in with other fields.
+  * Unions are now represented more cleanly as sums, rather than being mixed in with other fields.
   * Interfaces now contain a full list of their ancestors, not just immediate superclasses.
 This is useful when genrating instance declarations later on.